 Step – 3

 Time to glue them together and keep it under some heavy weight to dry.
 I used E6000 to stick them together.
 Many blog sites recommended this glue for faux leather.
-Unfortunately, it din’t work for me very well.
+Unfortunately, it didn’t work for me very well.
 Not sure why.
 So for the next design shown below, I used Fabric glue and it worked better.
+If you know to sew, then that would be the best option to put these together.

 Sleeve Design – 2